tgidan/The-Big-Downloader-And-Converter-Program/README.md

 just YouTube.

-The main window is split into two tabs: **Download**, which holds the URL input, quality picker and queue sidebar, and **Convert**, a placeholder for the file converter that hasn't been built yet.
+The main window is split into two tabs: **Download**, which holds the URL input, quality picker and queue sidebar, and **Convert**, which converts `.webm` files to `.mp3` — one at a time, with per-file progress and a cancel button.
+Other target formats aren't built yet.
 The header buttons, the warning banner and the status bar sit outside the tabs and stay visible from both.
 Whichever tab you leave selected is the one you come back to next launch.